omargtdev/omargtdev/README.md

 tell me your opinion!
 Any feedback is appreciated :v:

 - 👀 I’m interested in web and software development.
-- 🌱 I’m currently learning web tools (like webpack and babel)
+- 🌱 I’m currently learning OPP to depth
 - 💞️ I’m looking to collaborate on Web Applications
 - 📫 How to reach me: <omar.gutierrez.tafur@gmail.com>
 - :muscle: Self taught